 Marketing plays an important role in customer loyalty.
 Ecommerce subscription businesses should aim to create a lifestyle brand customers can trust.
 You can do this with carefully curated content on the site, which engages and gains customer loyalty.

-One disadvantage is that ecommerce subscriptions can be expensive for those on a tight budget.
-There are ways to work around this, such as offering ecommerce subscription services targeted at people with more money.
+There are ways to work around this, such as offering ecommerce subscription plans targeted at people with more money.
 Alternatively, you can have an ecommerce business exclusively targeting low-income families who cannot afford typical ecommerce products.

-There are several kinds of ecommerce subscriptions, and they can all adapt to different industries in unique ways.
+There are several kinds of successful subscription models, and they can all adapt to different industries in unique ways.

 Access subscriptions charge customers for a membership that allows them to buy the brand’s service or product.
 Curation subscription services personalize their service or product for each individual customer.

 The auto-ship subscription model, also called the replenishment model, is an ecommerce business model where a customer subscribes to receive regular deliveries of the same type of product.